lorcan17/expenses/README.md

  # Spltiwise  Rules
 Description contains
 - .hol Purchased on / for a holiday -> subcat name Holiday
+- .self purchased for self care -> subcat Self care
+- .togo purchased on the go i.e coffee or sandwhich to go ->  subcat nameTo go snack / drinks
-- .imm immigration fees -> subcat name Immgration Costs
+- .imm immigration fees -> cat name Immgration Costs
-- .big - Big Purchase i.e whistler -> subcat name Big Purchase
 - pub. - Spent at a pub ->-> subcat name Pub
-- asset. - an item we plan to sell in the future i.e car -> cat name Asset
+- asset. - an item we plan to sell in the future i.e car -> cat name Asset (no less than $500 value)